101zh/NRG948FeedbackLab/instructions.md

 # Sensors and Feedback Lab

-In this lab you will configure a gear on a motor to always face the direction that it was intialized.
+In this lab you will configure a motor to always face the direction that it was intialized.

+You will use...
+- A Neo Motor (`SparkMax` class)
+- A Pigeon Gyro (`Pigeon2` class)

+After this lab, you should be able to deploy this to the motor board and see your code work!

 ## Diagram

 - Whenever the board turns clockwise, the motor should turn the same amount counterclockwise
     - And vice-versa
-- This way the gear on the motor will always face the way it was initialized
+- This way the motor will always face the way it was initialized

 ![diagram of the motor board](images/MotorBoardDiagram.png)